mt-support/tribe-ext-attendee-data-editor/readme.txt

 = [1.2.1] TBD =

-* Refactored and moved to Modern Tribe's official Extension Library
+* Refactored and moved to Modern Tribe's official Extension Library [93604]
-* Bumped minimum required version of Event Tickets Plus
+* Bumped minimum required version of Event Tickets Plus [93604]
+* Implemented scrolling within the editor modal, so that all fields are accessible even when there are many (our thanks to @juliocam for flagging this and @jentheo for the fix) [112900]

 = [1.2.0] 2017-11-06 =